GoogleChrome/ip-protection/Masked-Domain-List.md

 dedicatednetworks.com                            | Dedicated Media                                                | Not Impacted By Script Blocking deepintent.com                                   | Deep Intent                                                    | Not Impacted By Script Blocking deliverimp.com                                   | DeliverImp                                                     | Not Impacted By Script Blocking
+micro-assets.foodora.com                         | Delivery Hero                                                  | Some URLs are Blocked
 delivr.com                                       | Delivr                                                         | Not Impacted By Script Blocking
 percentmobile.com                                | Delivr                                                         | Not Impacted By Script Blocking
 domdex.com                                       | DeloitteDigital                                                | Not Impacted By Script Blocking